frePPLe/frepple/doc/user-guide/cookbook/demand/policies.rst

 Demands 1, 2 and 3 are allowed to be planned late, and we see late deliveries.
 For demand 1 we also see a partial shipment at the requested date.

-Demands 4, 5 and 6 aren’t allowed to be planned late.
+Demands 4, 5 and 6 aren't allowed to be planned late.
 Only for demand 4 we can plan a partial shipment.
 Orders 5 and 6 remain unplanned.